A hiker takes a break on a rocky outcrop to look out over the incredible view of the Blue Ridge Mountains near Asheville, North Carolina.

 Con: Traffic Issues in Larger Cities

-The traffic in North Carolina's urban regions, such as Raleigh and Charlotte, is becoming more problematic due to the state's growing population.
+The traffic in North Carolina's larger areas, such as Raleigh and Charlotte, is becoming more problematic due to the state's growing population.
 Those living in or near major cities should prepare for delays ahead of time before traveling to work or school.

 (Source: Worlds Largest Chest Of Drawers via Facebook)